 Consult our list of false or misleading gemstones names for more information.

-For reasonably clean stones, no special wear or care precautions are necessary.
+For stones reasonably free of inclusions or fractures, no special wear or care precautions are necessary.
 However, avoid cleaning any oil-treated sapphires with ultrasonic systems.
 Otherwise, you can clean sapphires with mechanical systems.
 Nevertheless, cleaning your sapphires at home with warm water, detergent, and a soft brush or taking them to a professional jeweler are your safest choices.

 Consult our gemstone jewelry care guide for more recommendations.

 Joel E. Arem, Ph.D., FGA

 Dr. Joel E. Arem has more than 60 years of experience in the world of gems and minerals.
 After obtaining his Ph.D. in Mineralogy from Harvard University, he has published numerous books that are still among the most widely used references and guidebooks on crystals, gems and minerals in the world.